 Fundamental growth determinants refer to firm-specific financial metrics that arguably provide better indications of near-term sustainable growth.
 One such metric for fundamental growth considers the return on equity and the retention ratio.
-The idea behind this metric is that firms with high ROEs and retention ratios should have higher opportunities for growth.
+The idea behind this metric is that firms with high ROEs and retention ratios should have higher opportunities for growth.57 indications of short to mid-term growth for firms with average to high growth opportunities.
+However, utilities are mature, low-growth firms.
+While it may not be unreasonable on its face to use any of these growth determinants for the growth input in the DCF Model, we must keep in mind that the stable growth DCF Model considers only long-term growth rates, which are constrained by certain economic factors, as discussed

-See generally Aswath Damodaran, Investment Valuation: Tools and Techniques for Determining the Value of Any Asset 271-303 (3rd ed., John Wiley & Sons, Inc. 2012).
+56 See Aswath Damodaran, Investment Valuation: Tools and Techniques for Determining the Value of Any Asset 279 (3rd ed., John Wiley & Sons, Inc. 2012).